Saturday, January 7, 2017

 The last streetcar in the barn during a streetcar strike, August 3, 1922.

-Streetcars parked in the Howard Avenue open-air barns, August 3, 1922, during a streetcar strike.
+During a streetcar strike, streetcars parked in the Howard Avenue open-air barns on August 3, 1922.

 The interior of a newly designed Chicago streetcar in 1934 shows more passenger seats.